sap-tutorials/abap-core-development/tutorials/abap-s4hanacloud-purchasereq-understand-scenario/abap-s4hanacloud-purchasereq-understand-scenario.md

 - If your system is running on feature pack stack 0 (SAP S/4HANA 2023 release), you have imported the [SAP Note 3350873](https://launchpad.support.sap.com/#/notes/3350873)
 - [You are connected to your SAP S/4HANA system in the ABAP Development Tool (ADT) in Eclipse](abap-s4hanacloud-login)
 - You have a user in the system with full development authorizations.
 - You have set up developer extensibility as described in the official documentation [Set Up Developer Extensibility](https://help.sap.com/docs/ABAP_PLATFORM_NEW/b5670aaaa2364a29935f40b16499972d/31367ef6c3e947059e0d7c1cbfcaae93.html?version=202210.000).
-In particular: the `ZLOCAL` development package is available and you have set up an ABAP Test Cockpit check variant (we will refer to this as 'ATC Check Variant' throughout the tutorial group).
+In particular: the `ZLOCAL` structure package is available and you have set up an ABAP Test Cockpit check variant (we will refer to this as 'ATC Check Variant' throughout the tutorial group).

-> We suggest to follow this tutorial group using a [Fully-Activated Appliance](https://blogs.sap.com/2018/12/12/sap-s4hana-fully-activated-appliance-create-your-sap-s4hana-1809-system-in-a-fraction-of-the-usual-setup-time/) in SAP Cloud Appliance Library for an easy start without the need for system setup, as the `ZLOCAL` development package is automatically available, as well as the needed ATC check variant and the material used for the gadget shopping cart entries.
+> We suggest to follow this tutorial group using a [Fully-Activated Appliance](https://blogs.sap.com/2018/12/12/sap-s4hana-fully-activated-appliance-create-your-sap-s4hana-1809-system-in-a-fraction-of-the-usual-setup-time/) in SAP Cloud Appliance Library for an easy start without the need for system setup, as the `ZLOCAL` structure package is automatically available, as well as the needed ATC check variant and the material used for the gadget shopping cart entries.
 ### Test yourself

 ---